StephanosPSteer/AUBRUSHLI/README.md

 The AUBRUSHLI app makes use of [boneyard](https://fountain.io/syntax#section-bone) within fountain applications.
 When AUBRUSHLI sees a [boneyard tag](https://fountain.io/syntax#section-bone) i.e. /* some text */ instead of just ignoring it like fountain normally would AUBRUSHLI looks for specific tags within the boneyard in order to create Breakdown Summaries or Shot Lists.

-Breakdown Summaries
+BREAKDOWN SUMMARIES

-within boneyard tags AUBRUSHLI when told to create a breakdown summary will look for one of the following tags:-
+Within fountain boneyard tags AUBRUSHLI when told to create a breakdown summary will look for one of the following tags:-

 * CAST:
 * EXTRAS SILENT: